Nicole Nakamura MA,LPC, LMHC

 Over the last 7 years I have worked and trained in various settings including: Primary therapist at an HIV/AIDS organization, Individual and Family therapist in a residential treatment facility for young adults, a transitional living program for young adults, camp facilitator for an all girls youth empowerment camp, a women's center and now private practice.
 Doing this work in a variety of settings has imparted me with diverse experiences to increase my capacity as a therapist.
 I have specific training in the treatment of trauma through the Sensorimotor Psychotherapy Institute in Colorado.
 Being an art therapist I will often weave art- based interventions into the knowledge I have of working with the treatment of trauma, interpersonal challenges and the body.

 Being a therapist has been my life's purpose since I was 15.
-I have known since then that I want to support others in breaking barriers to their wholeness.
+I have known since then that I want to support others in breaking barriers to reconnect with their wholeness.
 I firmly believe in the importance of integrity and authenticity in the therapeutic relationship and know that it is important for me to continually check my privilege and be held accountable in this sacred work.
 I believe healing cannot occur in isolation and that regardless of your race, gender or sexual orientation, you deserve and are entitled to access care.
 The sanctity of the therapeutic relationship is the highest priority.
 I believe in open communication and collaboration and will often check in with you about your experience.

 I am deeply human and believe in exploring all parts of myself.
 I believe that I can only help you as much as I help myself, and am committed to my own personal growth as much as I am yours.
 As a professional, I am held to a high standard by the community and licensure boards.
-My capacity to do my job well means tending to my self care, continued personal growth and professional development.
+My capacity to do my job well means tending to my overall wellbeing, continued personal growth and professional development.

 Transpersonal Counseling Psychology with an emphasis in Art Therapy